microElementary School in 2025-26

 Summary

-• Parents and caregivers are an important part of homeschooling, however parent involvement is not a requirement during class time.
+Parents and caregivers are highly valued partners in homeschooling, but direct involvement is not required during class time.

-• We offer many paths at LRS because we want your child’s education to be individualized.
-You can choose to enroll in core classes or just enrichment classes or our full curriculum.
+We offer many paths at LRS to ensure your child's education is truly individualized.
+You can choose to enroll in core classes, enrichment classes only, or our full curriculum.

-• Multiple math tracks to meet diverse student needs and strengthen skills - Singapore Dimensions Math levels K - 6 (7, 8 available as needed), intervention math also available.
+Math Tracks: We offer multiple math tracks to meet diverse student needs and strengthen skills, including Singapore Dimensions Math levels K-6 (with levels 7 & 8 available as needed), as well as an intervention math program.

 Levels 1 to 6